CyberT33N/mongodb-cheat-sheet/README.md

 #### majority (https://docs.mongodb.com/manual/reference/read-concern-majority/#readconcern.%22majority%22)
 - The query returns the data that has been acknowledged by a majority of the replica set members.
 The documents returned by the read operation are durable, even in the event of failure.
+- In easy words we will double check if the data exist on primary and secondary node.
+- This will only returns data that has been replicated.

 <br><br>